Wade024/reading-notes/README.md

 # Reading Notes

-Class notes.
+Notes for DeltaV coding class

 ## Class 102

-Learning how to use Github
+* Learning how to use Github
+*